mastercomfig/mastercomfig/docs/customization/see_also.md

   — Replace the dynamic crosshair resize of the Ambassador inaccuracy indicator with a static crosshair

 * [Loadouts Script](https://github.com/juniorsgithub/tf2-loadouts-script)
-  — An "advanced" TF2 loadouts and resupply script.
+  — An "advanced" TF2 loadouts and resupply script